DOCA Flow Tune Tool

 or--cost

-in the configuration file provided:doca_flow_tune visualize --cost -f /tmp/flow_tune_cfg.json # flow_tune_cfg.json has
+section of the provided configuration file.
+For example:doca_flow_tune visualize --cost -f /tmp/flow_tune_cfg.json # flow_tune_cfg.json must include:

 "low_level_info"